Sanitary Waste Frequently Asked Questions

 How Often Should I Receive a Waste Transfer Note?

-At Principal Hygiene Ltd we issue a combined Waste Transfer Note/Proof of Service and Consignment document each and every time we collect waste from your premises.
+We issue a combined Waste Transfer Note/Proof of Service and Consignment document each and every time we collect waste from your premises.
 We do this to ensure if anything changes your WRN is as up to date as your last service.

 When you sign the WTN it also acts as your proof of service, as soon as you sign for service our auto system sends you an email with your WTN attachment stating name of service driver, time, date, vehicle registration, and what was serviced.